• Project

 Project overview

 The ferry route between Seattle and Bainbridge Island is the busiest in the system for walk-on passengers.
-This project replaces the existing overhead wooden walkway with a wider, safer concrete and steel facility built to current seismic code.
+This project replaces the existing overhead wooden walkway with a wider, safer concrete and steel structure built to current seismic code.

 Timeline